 (16) Improper management of patient records, including failure to maintain adequate patient

-furnish a patient record or report required by law.
+patient record or report required by law.

 (17) Knowingly aiding, assisting, advising, or allowing an unlicensed person to engage in the

 unlawful practice of professional, advanced practice registered, or practical nursing.

 (18) Violating a rule adopted by the board, an order of the board, or a state or federal law

 relating to the practice of professional, advanced practice registered, or practical nursing, or a

 state or federal narcotics or controlled substance law.

 (19) Knowingly providing false or misleading information that is directly related to the care